ThomasDaheim/GPXEditor/README.md

 * Matching of tracks to streets/paths using Mapbox matching service
 * replaced SRTM height viewer with fxyz3d implementation (previously jzy3d)
 * Bugfixes!
 Various bugs that have crept in over time are now fixed
-* Performance: Whereever something was slow, I tried to speed up things
+* Performance: Wherever something was slow, I tried to speed up things

 ### Update v5.5